 - Sun Protection

 For every system, there are basic items that should be included in every essentials kit, and the extras.
 Extras should be included as they are available, feasible, and help you to feel more at ease.
+These kits can be prepared yourself, but if you want a professional survival kit that will be sure to keep you safe given a scenario where you run into trouble, check out the various emergency kits prepared by 72hours.

 Basics: Map and compass.
 A topographic map should be a staple on any trail that is not highly trafficked or clearly marked off by rangers.
 Pairing your map with even the tiniest compass will save you from getting disoriented by the absence of your usual landmarks.
 A compass with a sighting mirror will also aid you in communicating distress to helicopters or emergency crews should the need arise.